Gerardbulky/elk-deployment/README.md

 ## Create Azure Container Registry
+Azure Container Registry allows us to store, build and deploy images on Azure.
+The main benefit of using ACR comparing to Docker Hub is storing images in a private repository.

 We will create our Container Registry using Azure CLI.
 Make sure you have installed the Azure CLI in your terminal.
 From the Azure CLI we need to use the following command in our terminal.